 Marie | The Inspiration Vault – Debra | Shoppe No. 5 – Michelle | Michelle James Design

 - Soft Bristle Brush

 - Remove any stickers on item and clean with alcohol.

 - Using a soft bristle brush apply the paint to the item by allowing it to flow from the brush rather than brushing the surface – Per the instructions found on the web.
 (Note – There are a couple of technique options bia that link.)

 - Allow to dry for 24 hrs before applying multiple layers of paint.

-- To make it permanent and washable – Once you have the desire color, you cake cure the painted glass in the over by placing glass in cold oven and turn to 350 degrees.
+- To make it permanent and washable – Once you have the desired color, you bake-to-cure the painted glass in the oven by placing glass in cold oven and turn to 350 degrees.
 Bake for 30 min and turn off the oven; allowing it to completely cool before removing (per instructions).

 You must clean the item.
 This is a thin liquid that needs a properly prepared surface.